BMW Increased Battery Discharge

 - Service vehicle icon on the dashboard.
 Vehicle on lift.

 The error message may vary between BMW models.
 Here are some errors we often see.

 - Battery Discharging while stopped.
-Turn off unnecessary electrical consumers.
+Turn off, unnecessary electrical consumers.
 Reset date and time if required.
-In case of repeat occurrence, have the system checked by your BMW center.
+In case of a repeat occurrence, have the system checked by your mechanic.

 - Increased battery discharge when stationary.
 Electrical consumer were temporarily switched off.